Find Grad Schools

 7 Yearly Graduations

 The most popular school in the United States for adult development and aging students seekinga graduate certificate is Georgia State University.
 Roughly 36,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,158 per year, while in-state graduate students, on average, pay $7,164 per year.
 During the most recent year for which we have data, 7 people received their graduate certificate in adult development and aging from Georgia State.
-Around 67% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+Of these students, 83% were women and 50% were members of underrepresented racial-ethnic groups.

 #3